Work with me

 First Session: 60-minute assessment

-Location: In-person in Loughton, with online sessions available
+Location: In-person counselling in Loughton, serving Epping, Buckhurst Hill, Theydon Bois and surrounding areas, with online sessions available across the UK

 How to start: Free 15-minute phone call